Huzaifa-Ehsan/Chatgpt-clone/README.md

 ## ChtaGPT-clone

-ChatGPT is a powerful conversational AI assistant that is built on top of the state-of-the-art GPT-3.5 language model.
-With the ability to understand natural language queries, ChatGPT can provide helpful responses to a wide range of topics, including general knowledge, personal productivity, entertainment, and more.
+The GPT-3 (Generative Pre-trained Transformer 3) language model is one of the most powerful natural language processing models available today, and the Text-Davinci-003 model is one of the largest and most capable variants of GPT-3.
+Developed by OpenAI.

  This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).